-After giving effect to the Transactions, as if such Transactions had occurred on March 31, 2021, there were 6,187,542 shares of Class A common stock and 26,004,610 shares of Class B common stock outstanding, held of record by 442 stockholders, and no shares of our convertible preferred stock outstanding.
-Our board of directors is authorized, without stockholder approval except as required by the Listing Rules of Nasdaq, to issue additional shares of our capital stock.
+Assuming the conversion of all shares of our convertible preferred stock outstanding as of March 31, 2021 into shares of Class A common stock and shares of Class B common stock outstanding, held of record by stockholders, and no shares of our convertible preferred stock outstanding.
+Our board of directors is authorized, without stockholder approval except as required by the Listing Rules of the to issue additional shares of our capital stock.